ytang913/Snake-Game-II/README.md

 JavaScript functions are used to create the board, the snake's action of eating the food and posion, scoreboard, and movement of the snake.

+This web based application was deployed in Microsoft Azure:

 # Result when the user is starts the game
 ![](images/snakeIIThumbnail.jpg)